apparena/docs/docs/api/001-index.rst

 API key
 -------

-To request restricted information from the API, you need to add an API key or `JWT`_ to your request header.
+To request restricted information from the API, you need to add an API key or a JSON Web Token (`JWT`_) to your request header.
 Read more about it in `Authorization <020-auth.html>`_

 If you do not have access to the developer section yet, please drop us an email to s.buckpesch at app-arena.com